Skip to Content

 Coastal Sceneries

-Coastal Ecosystems make up approximately 7% of the world’s total land surface, though support an incredible amount of its overall biological life.
+Coastal Ecosystems make up approximately 7% of the world’s total land surface, though they support an incredible amount of its overall biological life.

-Coastal habitats are the meeting point between ocean and land, where terrestrial environments meet aquatic and marine ones.
+Coastal habitats are the point between ocean and land, where terrestrial environments meet aquatic and marine ones.
 The coast is one of the richest biomes you might ever encounter.

 Without a healthy coastal biosphere, the industries around it would almost certainly collapse.